 The beating heart of Albania and the capital of the country has evolved so beautifully over the past few years.
 It’s full of beautiful cafes, colour, art installations, murals and some great restaurants too.

-Read more: 19 Things to do in Tirana, Albania
+Read more: Amazing things to do in Tirana, Albania.

 Durres is a port city so it’s not exactly the most beautiful city in Albania but its history, beaches and chilled urban vibe makes it a popular stopover for tourists.